 But then we have the new AirPods 3 which sort of took the design signature of the AirPods Pro – that has been copied and reproduced countless times by both big and small brands across the TWS industry.

-So it’s not a big deal if the original designer copies its designs to recreate a newer product even though it intentionally stripped away a number of useful features because it’s not a premium earbud.
+So it’s not a big deal if the original designer copies its designs to recreate a newer product even though it intentionally stripped away from the device a number of useful features because it’s not a premium earbud.

 The new AirPods 3 looks like an AirPods Pro but without the silicone ear tips.
 That also explains why the device lacks active noise cancellation even though it still retains the spatial audio feature and water resistance compared to the older AirPods.